AnietieJohnson/TITANIC-DATASETS-ANALYSIS-USING-DUCKDB-SQL/README.md

 **1. Calculating Survival Rates by Sex:**

-Used a simple query to calculate survival rates based on sex, including the total number of passengers, the number of passengers who survived, and the survival rate.
+Used a simple query to calculate survival rates based on sex, including the total number of passengers, the number of passengers who survived, then I wrote a subquery to get the survival rate.

 **2. Highlighting Differences:**

 Highlighted any significant differences in survival ratios between genders by presenting the survival rates for males and females.

-**3. Subqueries:**

 ## Question 3: Relationship Between Survival and Age